The history of ventilation

 A well-known and influential researcher in the 1960s working in the field of thermal comfort.
 Fanger focused on the relationship between the physical parameters of the environment, the physiological parameters of people and the perception of comfort expressed by people themselves.

-In 1970, he published his dissertation 'Thermal Comfort' in which he defined a new discipline: the study of the condition of comfort and well-being in indoor environments.
-The conceptual leap introduced by Fanger, compared to previous studies, is the introduction of the judgment scale by people themselves.
+In 1970, he published his dissertation 'Thermal Comfort', which defined a new discipline: the study of the condition of comfort and well-being in indoor environments.
+Compared to previous studies, the conceptual leap introduced by Fanger is the introduction of the judgment scale by people themselves.

 Ventilation requirements within a historical context

-Historically, humans always focused on living in good conditions — where they felt safe and comfortable, and could lead rather good and healthy lives.
+Historically, humans have always focused on living in good conditions — where they feel safe and comfortable and can lead good and healthy lives.

-- The first quantitative ventilation recommendation was made by Tregold in 1836, and focussed primarily on the dilution of carbon dioxide.
-Over the next half century, the steady rise of ventilation recommendations was put in place due to the need to reduce contagions (mostly tuberculosis).
+• The first quantitative ventilation recommendation was made by Tregold in 1836 and focussed primarily on the dilution of carbon dioxide.
+Over the next half century, the steady rise of ventilation recommendations was put in place due to the need to reduce contagions (mainly tuberculosis).

-- After the turn of the 19th and 20th centuries, improvements in hygiene had reduced the need for high ventilation rates, and the rationale shifted towards comfort, however not on reducing exposure to toxic pollutants.
+• After the turn of the 19th and 20th centuries, improvements in hygiene reduced the need for high ventilation rates, and the rationale shifted towards comfort but not reducing exposure to toxic pollutants.

-- The energy crisis in the last century shifted the focus even more on energy consumption — but only for short period because of the emergence of building related ilnesses.
+• The energy crisis in the last century shifted the focus even more on energy consumption — but only for a short period because of the emergence of building-related illnesses.

-- At the 21st century, the focus has turned again towards health, and even extended towards well-being and sustainability.
+• In the 21st century, the focus has turned again towards health and even extended towards well-being and sustainability.

 Throughout history, the ventilation rates have changed from around 2.5 to nearly 30 l/s per person — which is by a factor of 15.